Frequently asked questions about business energy bills

 What rates are available to me?

-Most energy suppliers require your business to have a minimum credit rating - so the better score you have, the more you can compare energy prices and the cheaper your energy bills will be.
-Other variables that determine which cheap business electricity prices each business is eligible for include: postcode, business type (sole trader, Ltd etc), sector (retail, manufacturing etc), annual consumption (average for an SME is 25,000 kWh/year), meter profile (the first two digits in a meter reference number range from 00-08 which is a classification related to consumption - most small businesses are 03/04 profile) and payment terms (direct debit being best).
+Most energy suppliers require your business to have a minimum credit rating - so the better score you have, the more you can compare business energy prices and the cheaper your energy bills will be.
+Other variables that determine which cheap business energy prices each business is eligible for include: postcode, business type (sole trader, Ltd etc), sector (retail, manufacturing etc), annual consumption (average for an SME is 25,000 kWh/year), meter profile (the first two digits in a meter reference number range from 00-08 which is a classification related to consumption - most small businesses are 03/04 profile) and payment terms (direct debit being best).

 How do I get a quote?

-We ask customers to grab recent copies of their energy bills and we can usually quote immediately over the phone based on a search of cheapest energy suppliers in the market.
+We ask customers to grab recent copies of their energy bills and we can usually quote immediately over the phone based on a search of cheapest business electricity and gas suppliers in the market.
 Our system is updated daily with new prices from across the whole market - including all of the 'Big 6' energy suppliers.
 The quote will detail the savings you can expect from the rates we have offered.
 If you like the quote, we will arrange the contract between you and the supplier and work to make sure that the transfer happens smoothly.
 Our opening hours are 9.00am-5.30pm Monday- Friday.
 Call us free on 0800 970 0077 or fill in an online form for a call back inside our office hours.

 Who are the 'Big Six'?